-The 15th International Travelling Human Rights Documentary Film Festival Docudays UA starts in October.
-This year, the most interesting human rights documentaries will be seen by residents of more than 200 Ukrainian towns and cities.
-Traditionally, the Travelling Docudays UA will last until the end of December and visit 22 regions of Ukraine: Kyiv, Dnipropetrovsk, Zaporizhia, Ivano-Frankivsk, Kirovohrad, Lviv, Luhansk, Poltava, Kherson, Chernihiv, Chernivtsi, Ternopil, Volyn, Donetsk, Zhytomyr, Kharkiv, Vinnytsia, Odesa, Sumy, Zakarpattia, Rivne, and Khmelnytsk regions.
-The screenings will start in Ternopil oblast from October 5.
+The 16th Travelling International Human Rights Documentary Film Festival starts in October.
+This year, the most interesting human rights documentaries will be seen by the residents of over 220 Ukrainian cities and towns.
+Traditionally, the Travelling Docudays UA will last until the end of December and will visit 22 Ukrainian regions: Kyiv, Dnipropetrovsk, Zaporizhia, Ivano-Frankivsk, Kirovohrad, Lviv, Luhansk, Poltava, Kherson, Chernihiv, Chernivtsi, Ternopil, Volyn, Donetsk, Zhytomyr, Kharkiv, Vinnytsia, Odesa, Sumy, Zakarpattia, Rivne and Khmelnytskyi regions.
+The first screenings will take place already on 1 October.

-The venues for screenings and discussions about the films include local film theaters, houses of culture, schools and colleges, film clubs and creative spaces, bookstores, libraries, as well as penitentiary institutions.
-An important component of the events are discussions, where the audience will have a chance to talk with filmmakers, as well as with invited human rights advocates and cultural figures.
+The platforms for film screenings and discussions will include cinemas, houses of culture, schools and higher education institutions, film clubs and creative spaces, bookstores, libraries, and institutions of the penitentiary system.
+An important component of the events are discussions, where audience members will have a chance to talk to film directors, invited human rights advocates, cultural figures.

 The Traveling Festival’s Mission